Explore Our Community Programming

 PABLO CENTER ROBOTICS CLUBS

-To engage students in Science, Technology, Engineering, Art, and Mathematics (STEAM), Pablo Center offers a range of opportunities for student to design, build, program, and even compete with robots.
+To engage students in Science, Technology, Engineering, Art, and Mathematics (STEAM), Pablo Center offers a range of opportunities for students to design, build, program, and even compete with robots.
 Lego Spike Club is a new offering designed for 5th-7th graders new to programming and robotics, while Lego League is an introduction to competitive robotics for students in 6th-8th grade.
-New this year, FIRST Robotics Competition (FRC) is a robotics team for area high school students who want to challenge themselves with science and technology what students say is the “hardest fun you’ll ever have.”
+Our newly introduced, FIRST Robotics Competition (FRC) is a robotics team for area high school students who want to challenge themselves with science and technology what students say is the “hardest fun you’ll ever have.”

 SPECIAL TOPIC WORKSHOPS